marcanogeo/ephemeral-software/README.md

-# Ephemeral.SL
+# Ephemeral Software

-Official website for **Ephemeral Software SL** - A modern, fast, and responsive company website built with cutting-edge web technologies.
+Official website for **Ephemeral Software** - A modern, fast, and responsive company website built with cutting-edge web technologies.

 ## 🚀 About

-Ephemeral Software SL is a software development company dedicated to creating innovative digital solutions.
+Ephemeral Software is a software development company dedicated to creating innovative digital solutions.
 This repository contains the source code for our official company website, showcasing our services, team, and portfolio.

 ## 🛠️ Technology Stack